 Comparing Global Real Estate Markets

 Changes in the property market regulations, taxes, and the rise in interest rates led to rise in the cost of finance in the UK.
 The new prime supply of homes in key European cities is attracting investors to Berlin, Paris, and Madrid, where it is expected the prices will grow at the rate of 6 percent in the year 2019.
 As per Knight Frank international real estate global forecasts, the prices in some of the European cities will grow at the rate of 6 percent, in Miami 5 percent, Vancouver 3 percent, London, Geneva, and Melbourne 1 percent, while, the rate will remain flat in Singapore and New York.
 Some of the cities having the highest growth in rates in last year such as Singapore are expected to see a drop of 10 percent and Mumbai will see a fall in price by 5 percent.

 Dubai price is also predicted to reduce by 2.4 percent.
-CEO of Savills Middle East, Steve Morgan claimed the residential real estate price in Dubai may hit a low by 5 to 10 percent in 2019.
+CEO of Savills Middle East, Steve Morgan claimed the real estate price in Dubai may hit a low by 5 to 10 percent in 2019.
 Prices declined in key cities in many European and Asian countries, mostly due to affordability issues.
-Unaffordability is affecting housing markets and even the tourism sectors, in these countries.
+Unaffordability is affecting UK housing markets and even the tourism sectors, in these countries.
 In Dubai, supply is in excess and oil prices are softening.
 The government is planning to reduce the cost of the transaction to prevent stagnation and decline in the real estate sector.

 UK exit from Europe is now just a matter of months and many buyers and sellers in the country are waiting to see the changes post-referendum.
-Uncertainty and unaffordability in residential properties had made it difficult for the first time buyers to invest in real estate, now despite rising house price; people are looking for weakness in prices to finalize the transaction.
+Uncertainty and unaffordability in residential property had made it difficult for the first time buyers to invest in real estate, now despite rising house price; people are looking for weakness in prices to finalize the transaction.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).